jundalisay/superbnetlify/content/en/faq.md

 Its rival Capitalism also embraces Aristotle, as proven by Ayn Rand and the subsequent 2008 Financial Crisis which also caused suffering.

 The enlightened philosophers like Hume and Ibn-Khaldun denounced Aristotle.
+So you can say we are fully in the Plato-Pythagoras-Hinduism-Buddhism-Taoism camp.
 {{< /l >}}

 {{< r ava="asker" >}}